Hans Jansen: Political commitment

 While busy with his university studies, Jansen was member of a leftist group and left the room in protest when somebody mentioned the word "Israel".
 The turning point of his opinion about Islam was the assassination of Egyptian president Anwar Sadat in 1981.
 Some of his friends experienced the event personally.

 Jansen was friend to Ayaan Hirsi Ali and Theo van Gogh.
 In newspaper articles, interviews and talk shows, he criticized Islam and how politics dealt with Islam.
 He participated in the international counter-jihad conferences in Brussels in 2007 and in 2012.

 In 2008, he advised Geert Wilders about his anti-Islam movie Fitna and in 2010 he was a principal witness in the trial of Geert Wilders.

 Jansen was an expert witness on the Koran and Shariah in the trial in Birmingham Magistrates Court (Crown vs Timothy Martin Burton) on 8 April 2014, which came to be known as the Birmingham Taqiyya Trial.
-Mr Burton was subsequently found guilty of Racially Aggravated Harassment.
+Burton was subsequently found guilty of Racially Aggravated Harassment.

 In the 2014 European Parliament election, Jansen was elected for Wilders' Party for Freedom as MEP.

 Research

 Hans Jansen is part of the so-called "revisionist" or historical-critical line of Islamic Studies.
-He fundamentally doubts the historicity of the Islamic traditions on the beginning of Islam which came into being only 150 to 200 years after the event.
+He fundamentally doubts the historicity of the Islamic traditions on the beginning of Islam which came into being 150 to 200 years after the event.

-In his main work De Historische Mohammed (not available in English), Jansen discusses chapter by chapter the depictions in the prophet's biography by Ibn Ishaq resp.
-Ibn Hisham which is an important text for traditional Islam.
-He shows in detail, why the respective depictions are not credible.
-Jansen reveals self-contradictions, contradictions to other historical sources, embellishments by later authors, politically or theologically motivated distortions of the depiction, symbolic meanings of allegedly historical names, literary construction of the depiction according e.g. to biblical models, and chronological and calendrical incredibilities.
+In his main work De Historische Mohammed (not available in English), Jansen discusses chapter by chapter the depictions in the prophet's biography by Ibn Ishaq, via the recension by Ibn Hisham, which is an important text for traditional Islam.
+He argues that the respective depictions are not credible.
+Jansen asserts self-contradictions, contradictions to other historical sources, embellishments by later authors, politically or theologically motivated distortions of the depiction, symbolic meanings of allegedly historical names, literary construction of the depiction according e.g. to biblical models, and chronological and calendrical incredibilities.
 In part, Jansen only sums up what other researchers already had found.